This easy Braised Beef recipe is juicy, tender, and super flavorful. Perfect over your favorite grain or paired alongside roasted veggies!

 What Kind of Beef is Best for Braising?

-The best Beef for braising are large cuts like Chuck Roast or Brisket or Brisket.
+The best Beef for braising are large cuts like Chuck Roast or Brisket.
 Why?
 The low and slow process helps to break down and tenderize even the most massive cuts.
 Alternatively, you could also use bone-in cuts like Oxtail or Beef Short Ribs.

 How to Make Braised Beef with Mushrooms